-In 2022 London College of Fashion will be moving to the Queen Elizabeth Olympic Park, as part of a new development for London known as East Bank prioritising culture, education and innovation.
+In 2022 London College of Fashion is planning to move to a new single campus on the Queen Elizabeth Olympic Park, as part of a new development for London known as East Bank.
+East Bank will be a new powerhouse for innovation, creativity and learning, through a unique collaboration between world-leading universities, arts and culture bodies, that will open up opportunities for everyone who visits, lives and works in east London.
 We’ll be creating a single campus alongside new sites for other world leading organisations including Sadler’s Wells, V&A and BBC as well as Loughborough University and UCL.
 We are moving so that we can finally bring all of our students and staff together, to increase opportunities for collaboration and to build a different community focused on fashion but with lots of influences from our new neighbours and from the local area.
 In our new home digital developers will work alongside designers; psychologists will collaborate with image creators; and marketing theorists will join forces with curators.
 We will redefine what fashion is by connecting our range of disciplines for the first time and under one roof, and show London and the world what these possibilities look like.

 Stay updated about the move on the 4fashion blog.

 We call this relocation project 4Fashion, not only because we stand for Fashion, but because it’s how we will continue to work with local, national and international partners to deliver against our four major priorities:

 - Delivering excellent fashion education for all who choose it

 - Encouraging enterprise and incubation to support out students, alumni and the wider fashion economy

 - Driving impactful research to effect change and innovation